egemengulpinar/ContactForm-JS/README.md

-# Create Contact From - JavaScript
+# Create Contact Form - JavaScript
 Only using with JavaScript and HTML, we can create a minimal contact form that we will use it everywhere.
 It can implement easly to all web sites and blogs.
 Just following instructions and implement it on website correctly.